Updated on: 2/17/2020

 The woman suffered an arm injury and was taken by helicopter to Harborview Medical Center in Seattle.

-Because of their sheer size and poor maneuverability, motorhomes and RVs can be prone to accidents.
+Because of the sheer size and poor maneuverability of these types of vehicles, motor home and RV accidents are not uncommon.
 These massive vehicles also suffer from large blind spots and extended braking distance, which only adds to the likelihood of an accident.
 Operators of motorhomes also do not require special training or a permit, increasing the risk of a crash.

 A 2012 report by the Federal Motor Carrier Safety Administration stated that 75,000 were injured in RV accidents that year.

-The following are some steps to take after a motorhome crash:
+The following are some steps to take after a motor home accident:

 - Check for injuries: Make an assessment of all the people involved in the crash.
 This includes the drivers and passengers of the other vehicles and potential pedestrians.